FastRobotsCornell/FastRobots-2025/docs/labs/Lab5.md

 ## Prelab / BLE

-No matter which task you take on, it will be essential that you first setup a good system for _debugging_.
+For these control labs, it is essential that you first setup a good system for _debugging_.

 **Please attempt to implement this before your lab session.
-Feel free to discuss the best strategy with your team mate.**
+Feel free to discuss the best strategy with your fellow classmates.**

 A good technique will be to:
 1. Have the robot controller start on an input from your computer sent over Bluetooth